Are the Collatz and abc conjectures related?: From Collatz sequences to -hits

 Let us point out that Theorem \ref{th:mu_ABC_LBH} is of interest for two reasons.
 On the one hand, the effective bound \eqref{eq:lower_bound_nj_mu_abc} in statement \textit{1} fully agrees with the expected bound \eqref{eq:lower_bound_nj_lbh} derived from Hypothesis \ref{hyp:LBH} (LBH) when setting $C=1$.
 One may further verify that \eqref{eq:lower_bound_nj_mu_abc} is slightly stronger than \eqref{eq:lower_bound_nj_lbh} for $C=1$.
 On the other hand, Theorem \ref{th:mu_ABC_LBH} also provides a method based on the Collatz function for finding large $\mu$-hits.

 In Theorem \ref{th:mu_ABC_LBH}, statement \textit{2} seems unlikely to occur, except maybe on rare occasions in view of the low density expectations regarding ${\cal H}_{\mu}$, so that statement 1 should hold true in most cases.
 This prediction is straightforward to verify for Collatz sequences of various lengths $j$ by computing the $j$ elements of ${\cal N}(j)$.
-In practice, we conducted a systematic search for all $j\leq 5000$.
+In practice, we conducted a systematic search for all $j\leq 5\,000$.
 Due to the large size of the numbers considered, we used trial division to obtain a partial factorization with a size limit of $10^6$ on prime factors.
 Therefore, we possibly missed $\mu$-hits involving powers of large primes, although the probability is low.
-For all $5000 < j \leq 30000$, we restricted the search to sequences already associated to a ``near miss'' of LBH when setting $C=0$ (see Figure \ref{fig:LBH_misses}).
+For all $5\,000 < j \leq 30\,000$, we restricted the search to sequences for which equality holds in LBH with $C \geq 0$ (see Figure \ref{fig:LBH_misses}).
 Such a restriction should not affect the verification of statement 1, but we probably missed many $\mu$-hits for which equality holds in LBH with $C<0$.

 According to the computation results, inequality \eqref{eq:lower_bound_nj_mu_abc} is always satisfied in this range.
 Unexpectedly, we found a number of cases where statements \textit{1} and \textit{2} hold together.
 These cases are linked to a number of $\mu$-hits detailed in Table \ref{tab:mu_abc_lbh}.
 Remarkably, the smallest triple referenced in this table is $\left(1 , 3^{16} \cdot 7, 2^3 \cdot 11 \cdot 23 \cdot 53^3 \right)$, which is one of the $abc$-hit with the highest known quality (rank 22 by quality to date) discovered by A. Nitaj \cite{ABC,Bro94,Nit93}.
 Moreover, bound \eqref{eq:lower_bound_nj_mu_abc} is very sharp (by less than 1\%) for the second $\mu$-hit in Table \ref{tab:mu_abc_lbh}.